mprinc/vuex/docs/guide/modules.md

 }
 ```

-Similarly, inside module actions, `context.state` will expose the local state, and root state will be exposed as `context.rootState`:
+Similarly, inside module actions, `context.state` will expose the local state, and <span class='definition'>root state</span> will be exposed as `context.rootState`:

 ``` js
 const moduleA = {